How to Clean Cat Pee From Carpet | Eliminate Urine Odor

 3. Change the Target Area's Function

 Since cats are unlikely to pee where they eat, sleep and play, place a food bowl, water bowl, bed, or cat tree on the target area.
-You can also have regular play sessions with fishing rod-type toys, such as Da Bird or PurrSuit (UK), or place toys and catnip, such as Yeowww Organic Catnip, to redefine the area as a positive place for fun.
+You can also have regular play sessions with fishing rod-type toys, such as Da Bird or PurrSuit (UK), or place toys and catnip, such as Meowijuana Catnip, to redefine the area as a positive place for fun.

 - Handmade fishing rod-style toy